 The fair value of equity instruments involves significant estimates based on underlying assumptions made by management.
-The fair value for purchase rights under the Company's equity plans is measured at the grant date using a Black-Scholes valuation model, which involves estimates of stock volatility, expected life of the instruments and other assumptions and using the closing price of the Company's common stock on the grant date for restricted stock units.
-The fair value of stock-based awards is recognized as an expense over the requisite term of the award.
+The fair value for purchase rights under the Company's equity plans is measured at the grant date using a Black-Scholes valuation model, which involves estimates of stock volatility, expected life of the instruments and other assumptions and using the closing price of the Company's common stock on the grant date for RSUs.
+The fair value of stock-based awards is recognized as an expense over the respective terms of the awards.